carnival-data/carnival-demo-biomedical/README.md

 sudo docker-compose up
 ```

-There shoule now be a server running at http://localhost:5858.
+There should now be a server running at http://localhost:5858.

 # Set up instructions without Docker